hdpriest-ui/icrn_manager/documentation/source/maintainer_guide.rst

 .. code-block:: bash

-   # get the new library
+   # get the new kernel
-   ./icrn_manager libraries get Rbioconductor 3.20
+   ./icrn_manager kernels get R Rbioconductor 3.20
-   # use the new library
+   # use the new kernel
-   ./icrn_manager libraries use Rbioconductor 3.20
+   ./icrn_manager kernels use R Rbioconductor 3.20
-   # access contents of the new library via R
+   # access contents of the new kernel via R
-   # note that here - because we're using the new library, this actually accesses a different Rscript!
+   # note that here - because we're using the new kernel, this actually accesses a different Rscript!
    Rscript -e 'BiocManager::version()'
    Rscript -e 'library(edgeR)'